amiralles/contest/README.md

 The best way to report an issue is by providing a failing test case.
 Wich is dead simple if you use https://github.com/amiralles/intro_contest

 **Whether if you have problems using this library, found a bug o wanna a new feature, feel free to contact me.
-I'll be back at you as soon as a can.**
+I'll be back at you as soon as a I can.**